JatinJayara/JatinJayara.github.io/README.md

 This project implements **Modern Portfolio Theory (MPT)** to construct a minimum-variance portfolio using 10 years of daily price data for 10 stocks.
 The analysis was performed in **Microsoft Excel** using advanced functions (covariance matrix, MMULT) and the Solver add-in for optimization.

 - **Project Timeline:** March–April 2025 (uploaded to GitHub April 2025)
-- **Academic Context:** Developed as the capstone for the [Wharton Business \& Financial Modeling Specialization](https://www.coursera.org/learn/wharton-financial-modeling-capstone), University of Pennsylvania (Certificate earned February 2025)
+- **Academic Context:** Developed as part of the Wharton Business \& Financial Modeling Capstone, University of Pennsylvania (Coursera, completed February 2025, Credential ID: 8XMGQ1EYE2G1)
 - **Key Result:** Achieved an optimized portfolio with an annualized return of 11.47% and minimized variance, demonstrating practical risk management and quantitative finance skills.